Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with unitary $R$ matrix gates

-The main point of this work is to examine the entanglement scaling behavior in the $R$ matrix circuit.
-To see the relation with CPLC and the importance of the topological effect, let us start from analyzing a very common structure in the circuit, a link.
+\textit{Topological effect on the entanglement}--- The entanglement scaling behavior of the $R$ matrix circuit reveal its relation with CPLC and topological effect through very common structures in the circuit, worldline links.
+If two worldlines are tangled, for example (\ref{eq:circuit-piece}a), they cannot continuously pass through each other without changing the braiding topology, and therefore, entanglement.